Imperal Docs

 What happened end to end:

-Web-kernel sees action_type="destructive" on your tool, intercepts the call, stores the args, emits a ConfirmationCard to chat.
+The platform sees action_type="destructive" on your tool, holds the call, and shows a ConfirmationCard in chat.

 The Imperal Panel renders the card with [Yes] and [Cancel] buttons.